rosejbon/vue-project/README.md

-# vue-project
+# vue-with-astro-project

-Link to preview site hosted on Cloudflare - https://vue-project-bnt.pages.dev/
+Link to preview this branch which is hosted on Cloudflare - https://part-2.vue-project-bnt.pages.dev/

 ## Project Setup